martinlasek/Documentation/guide-how-to-write-swift.md

 Use self only when required by the compiler (in `@escaping` closures, or in initializers to disambiguate properties from arguments).
 In other words, if it compiles without `self` then omit it.

 ## Mindset
-Seperation of concerns.
+Separation of concerns.
 When writing a function you should always strive to have it do *one* job.
 For example:

 **Preferred**